Doubly isogenous curves of genus two with a rational action of $D_6$: Unramified cyclic 3 -covers

 where

-We check that $12 a c + 16 b d = 1,$ so by~\cite[\S A.1]{BrokerHoweEtAl2015} we see that the Jacobian of $D'$ is $(3,3)$-isogenous to the product of two elliptic curves $F_1$ and~$F_2$ given by explicit polynomial equations.
+We check that $12 \abar \cbar + 16 \bbar \dbar = 1,$ so by~\cite[\S A.1]{BrokerHoweEtAl2015} we see that the Jacobian of $D$ is $(3,3)$-isogenous to the product of two elliptic curves $F_1$ and~$F_2$ given by explicit polynomial equations.
 We leave the reader to check that one of these curves is isomorphic to~$E_2$, and the other can be written

-This is simply a quadratic twist of the elliptic curve $F$ defined by~\eqref{EQ:special3a}.
-Since the Jacobian of $C$ is isogenous to $E_2^2$, we find that the Prym of $D/C$ is isogenous to the product of the elliptic curve $F$ with its twist by $(81-3r)c$.
+This is simply a quadratic twist of the elliptic curve $F^{\phihat,1}$ in the statement of the lemma.
+Since the Jacobian of $C$ is isogenous to $E_2^2$, we find that the Prym of $C^{\phihat,1}\to C$ is isogenous to the product of the elliptic curve $F^{\phihat,1}$ with its twist by $(81-3r)c$. \end{proof}